An immersive winter festival celebrating the world’s most popular instrument.

 - Adelaide Guitar Festival Winter School, 16–20 July 2018 – invites guitarists to participate in a week of intensive, immersive classical guitar playing and skills development with highly respected national and international guitar teachers.

-- Resonance, 28 July – 10 August 2018 – Understanding how music can play a role in health, well-being, and recovery, Resonance will take outstanding musicians beyond concert venues, bars and clubs to those who may most need but be least able to access it.
+- Resonance, 28 July – 10 August 2018 – Understanding how music can play a role in health, well-being, and recovery, the Resonance program will deliver outstanding musicians for intimate performances at hospitals, aged care facilities and community centres across metro and (outer metro or greater) Adelaide.

 - Adelaide International Classical Guitar Competition – The most prestigious guitar competition in the southern hemisphere with emerging guitarists from around the world playing for $32, 000 worth of prizes.